Power of placemaking: Research and engagement

 1. The Power of Placemaking Snapshots

 This slide deck shares evidence and stories to help people make the case for placemaking and motivate change in their communities.
-We invite you to read the Snapshots as a whole, or to use specific slides or sections in whatever capacity suits you.
+We invite you to read the snapshots as a whole, or to use specific slides or sections in whatever capacity suits you.
 Please credit the Healthy Communities Initiative and Happy Cities when sharing, so that we can shine a spotlight on your placemaking projects and initiatives!

 Take a peak at some of the Power of Placemaking Snapshots: